 In the Czech Republic, the universal service obligation cost calculation is based on a calculation of total monetary amount of obligatory discounts for people with special needs (maximum discount CZK 200 per month can be compensated).
 In Slovenia, the incremental costs to provide US connection are calculated and the most economical solution must be chosen (satellite included).
 In practice, it means there is a cost cap equal to the level of costs of satellite connection.
-In Austria, the calculation is based on the net costs attributable to: i) elements of the communications services that can only be provided at a loss or provided under cost conditions falling outside normal commercial standards; ii). those end users who can only be served at a loss or under cost conditions falling outside normal commercial standards, while taking into account the market benefit accruing to the provider under obligation, including intangible benefits and lifecycle effects.
+In Austria, the calculation is based on the net costs attributable to: i) elements of the communications services that can only be provided at a loss or provided under cost conditions falling outside normal commercial standards; ii). those end users who can only be served at a loss or under cost conditions falling outside normal commercial standards; iii) those end users who can only intangible benefits and lifecycle effects.